Impact of orbiting satellites on star formation rate evolution and metallicity variations in Milky Way-like discs: Results

 In order to quantify the star formation enhancement for each pericentric passage, we calculate the integrated star formation rate, which is the total mass of stars formed over $0.5$~Gyr after a given pericentric passage~(see also \cite{2007A&A...468...61D}):

 where $\rm SFR(t)$ is the star formation rate, and $\tau$ is the time of pericentric passage of a satellite galaxy.
 We have chosen a time period of $0.5$~Gyr to capture a pure effect of the interaction and avoid a possible overlap between two subsequent pericentric passages.
 In Fig.~\ref{fig::isfr}, different models are shown by different markers and colours.
-For each pericentric passage, the ISFR is normalized by the ISFR in the isolated simulation calculated over the same period of time, and it is shown as a function of the pericentric distance.
+On the left, for each pericentric passage, the ISFR is normalized by the ISFR in the isolated simulation calculated over the same period of time, and it is shown as a function of the pericentric distance.
 The figure illustrates the previously-described behaviour of the SF rate in all of our simulations.
 In particular, we do not detect any systematic increase of the SF until $30$~kpc; at closer passages~($20-30$~kpc), the SF intensity starts to increase, but it is still not larger by a factor of $2$, relative to the isolated model.
 Only once the satellite galaxies pass within $20$~kpc, the star formation is enhanced by a factor of $2-4$.
-For even closer pericenters, the SF rate enhancement is even higher, but, in this case, the core of the satellite moves inside the disc resembling the very latest stages of the merger.
+For even closer pericenters, the SF rate enhancement is even higher, but the most massive mergers end up with the SF quenching; however, the core of the satellite moves inside the disc resembling the very latest stages of the merger.
 Since this has not yet occurred with the Sgr dwarf, this is beyond the interest of our work.
+In the right panel of Fig.~\ref{fig::isfr} we show the ratio between the ISFR after and before the pericentric passage in interacting simulations only.
+This allows us to quantify how much the SF changed due to interaction.
+It appears that only in a few models the SFR is increased by a factor of $> 3$, while in most of the cases, we detect an increase smaller than $2$.